JeodC/PortMaster-Descent/addons/descent2/README.md

 |The Definitive Collection Audio|d2cda-tdc.dxa|

 ## Missions
 Descent Maximum is the PS1 version of Descent 2.
 Rather than a straight port, it contains 36 new levels.
+Descent: Vertigo is an extension of the original Descent 2 campaign.
 Place in `descent2/data/missions`.

 ## Additional Add-Ons
 Missions can be found and downloaded from [Descent Mission Archive](https://sectorgame.com/dxma/)